EkkoG/WWDCVideosDownloadURLCrawler/README.md

     pip install requests BeautifulSoup4
     python wwdc_videos_crawler.py

-when you see "done!", the work had be done.
+when you see `done!`, the work has been done.

 #URL of videos
 https://gist.github.com/cielpy/b64767f66fdb914a08e9